coledcaron/BMMB852Work/Week_11/ReadMe.md

 ## bam File Visualization for Zaire Ebolavirus (example)

+### Requirement: Please start and run IGV on your device before running any code from the Makefile.
+Certain commands in the makefile look to have IGV open to receive commands.
+If IGV is not open, the code will fail to initialize and return an error to open IGV.

 ### Option 1: Use the all option to run everything in one command

 ####  Run the all function with each variable set